ikonomov/DiabloX/README.md

 #### Engine:
    * Single player functions like multi player:
       * experience cap
-      * base item ilvl at stores is calculated using character level
+      * base item ilvl at stores is calculated using clvl
       * stores don't sell jewelry
-      * new game difficulty level restriction based on character level
+      * new game difficulty level restriction based on clvl
       * when starting a new game entrances to the catacombs, caves and hell are enabled if Diablo has been previously killed at the same difficulty level
    * Removed:
       * support for Spawned Diablo and Diablo: Hellfire